 You can also visit our used bookstores: The Friends Bookstore inside the Redding Library, Books for Sale at the Anderson Library, or Friends Main Street Books in Burney (just down the street from the Burney Library).

 Throughout the year, Shasta Library Foundation hosts fundraising events such as the annual Novel Affair gala.
 The Foundation’s latest venture, Treasured Books, sells rare and valuable books online.
-You can donate high-value books or shop online through their catalog.
+You can donate high-value books directly, or shop online through their catalog.